XannMagus/personal-blog/README.md

 ## 3. Categories or tags

 I want the content to be easy to sort and navigate.
 I'll probably include some kind of tags or categories to the articles.
-This implies that the content will have meta-datas, including author, time of update, etc. Plus, there will be filters, like NSFW or some such.
+This implies that the content will have meta-data, including author, time of update, etc. Plus, there will be filters, like NSFW or some such.

 ## 4. Comments